knpuniversity/symfony-journey/knpu/http-kernel/event-subscriber.md

 [[[ code('9333b8eb42') ]]]

-Now, that tag is called a `dependency injection tag`_, which is really awesome, really advanced and really fun to work with inside of Symfony.
+Now, that tag is called a [dependency injection tag][DITags], which is really awesome, really advanced and really fun to work with inside of Symfony.
 And we're going to talk about it in a different part of this series.
 With just this configuration, Symfony will boot, it'll know about our subscriber, and when